Can I Bring My Service Animal to Work?

 To request a service dog at work, you may initiate a dialogue with your employer, which the ADA calls the “interactive process.”
 Employers are required to engage in such a conversation, and determine what reasonable accommodations can be made for the employee involved.
 If your employer denies you permission to bring a service dog to work, and it is not clear why the presence of a service animal would harm the company, your employer may be liable to face discrimination charges.

 Alan Burton Newman has been protecting the rights of California employees since 1991, and has collected millions of dollars on behalf of mistreated workers.
-If you feel that you have been wrongfully denied a service animal at your workplace, call our Harvard-educated California employment law attorney, Alan Burton Newman today at (310) 986-2792.
+If you feel that you have been wrongfully denied a service animal at your workplace, contact our Harvard-educated Los Angeles employment law attorney, Alan Burton Newman today.